ndinata/transfer/readme.md

 If you're reading this you're probably wondering "why not Bash since you're wrapping it anyways?" or "why not Python if you wanted a higher-level lang?"

 Well, I wrote this in Rust because I'm currently learning it, so this is a practical project I can practise working with the language in!
-I get: (a) a useful program I actually use, and (b) better (hopefully) at writing programs in the language I wanna be proficient in.
+I get: 1. a useful program I actually use, and 2. better (hopefully) at writing programs in the language I wanna be proficient in.
 Win-win!

-Writing `transfer` in Rust first impressions:
+Writing Transfer in Rust first impressions:

 - compiler error messages are the real MVPs
 - Rust's ownership doesn't bite me as often as I thought it would (although expected since I'm just... printing things and calling shell commands for the most part)
-- Cargo workspaces is neat
 - high-level features (pattern matching, `map` etc.) have made this journey enjoyable
-- Availability and diversity of crates reminds me of [npm](https://www.npmjs.com), although most of the crates I've encountered in contrast don't really provide detailed docs and examples in English; they provide them in code in [docs.rs](https://docs.rs) instead.
-Have had to download and run the examples locally way more than I used to do with JS/TS packages, which is an interesting new experience.
+- crate examples tend to be in succinct code excerpts rather than the more comprehensive ones I'm used to from `npm` packages—an interesting experience for sure!